 Center for International Forestry Research (2013)

-Through the lens of the beautiful Gunung Halimun Salak National Park area in Java - and the lives of those who live there - I explored what a 'landscape approach' means - as a way to reconcile conservation, agriculture, development and industry in a single area, and ensure we feed the earth's growing population while preserving the environment.
+In a journey through the beautiful Gunung Halimun Salak National Park area in Java - and the lives of those who live there - I explored what a 'landscape approach' means - as a way to reconcile conservation, agriculture, development and industry in a single area, and ensure we feed the earth's growing population while preserving the environment.

 THE CONGO BASIN